Dean ‘proud’ to run London Marathon and says others should take part

 A once-in-a-lifetime experience

-But with just weeks to go until the big day, Dean says he ‘didn’t hesitate’ to choose Acorns to fundraise for – and is encouraging others to apply to take part in next year’s internationally-renowned event regardless of their abilities.
+Dean says he ‘didn’t hesitate’ to choose Acorns to fundraise for – and is encouraging others to apply to take part in next year’s internationally-renowned event regardless of their abilities.

 He said: “I went from literally zero to 5k within a week, and zero to 10km in three weeks.
 I was exhausted all of the time, but it felt absolutely amazing.
 You sort of build up your strength and find out you’ve got muscles where you didn’t know you had them.